allegro/blog/_posts/2021-10-06-comparing-mongodb-composite-indexes.md

 bulk.execute();
 ```

-It is worth noting here that I'm adding documents in batches.
+It is worth noting here that I’m adding documents in batches.
 This is definitely faster than a list of single inserts
 and is useful when we need to generate a large amount of data quickly.
 Also note that I am using existing collections
 so my index on `name` and `surname` fields already exists.